 Steps:

-2) Pour in the kaya, condensed milk and horlicks.
+1) Beat the sugar and butter together till it becomes fluffy.
+Then combine the eggs in one at a time while beating.2) Pour in the kaya, condensed milk and horlicks.
 Then add flour.
 Then add vanilla extract and browning essence.

 3) This recipe makes a 15cm cake.